Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 ---

-# atmoVisualEffect (default value = 1)
+# geeASLmultiplier (default value = 1)

 - Can be set to any positive number.

-The height of the atmosphere aesthetics is multiplied by this parameter.
+Surface gravity is multiplied by this value.

 ---